logo image

 RS Home

-Iona Abbey is situated on the Isle of Iona, about 1 mile off the west coast of the Isle of Mull.
+Iona Abbey is on the Isle of Iona, 1 mile off the west coast of the Isle of Mull.
 Iona is popular for the Abbey, Walking, Small White Beaches, Island Heritage Centre, and Boat Tours to the smaller Isle of Staffa with Fingals Cave.

 For Images on Mobile swipe right